New defibrillator installed in Guildhall Walk following partnership between charity and pharmacy

-Portsmouth councillors celebrated a brand new defibrillator being installed in Guildhall Walk
+Portsmouth councillors celebrate a new defibrillator being installed in Guildhall Walk by Lalys

-Lalys Pharmacy and Saving Lives Together partnered up to finance, apply for and install the defibrillator, which is located outside of the pharmacy located in Guildhall Walk.
+Lalys Pharmacy and Saving Lives Together financed, apply for and installed the defibrillator, which is outside the pharmacy in Guildhall Walk.

-Saving Lives Together is a charity that is dedicated to providing training and raising awareness of how to save the lives of people who suffer from a cardiac arrest.
+Saving Lives Together is a charity dedicated to providing training and raising awareness of how to save the lives of people who suffer from a cardiac arrest.

 Aisa Fraser, the charity’s founder, said: ‘On an average day in England approximately 82 people will suffer a cardiac arrest and of those that make it to hospital, only six will survive and be able to go home.